How to Unclog a Toilet Without A Plunger or Snake

 7. How to unclog a toilet with a plastic bottle

-This method works just the same way as a plunger only that it is not as effective, or fast.
-You will need a plastic bottle, preferably 2 liters or larger, rubber gloves, a sponge, a bucket and if possible eye googles.
+This method works the same way as a plunger, only that it is not as effective or fast.
+You will need a plastic bottle, preferably 2 liters or larger, rubber gloves, a sponge, a bucket, and, if possible, eye goggles.
 It can get very messy.

-The idea here is to build up pressure above the clog and therefore force it down the drainpipe.
-This works well when you are kneeling besides the toilet and as soon a you insert the bottle opening in the toilet outlet face away from the toilet.
+The idea is to build pressure above the clog and force it down the drainpipe.
+This works well when kneeling beside the toilet and as soon as you insert the bottle opening in the toilet outlet face away from the toilet.

 8. How to unclog a toilet using salt

 Epsom salt is your best bet here.
-Just like baking soda and vinegar, creates a fizzy reaction when it comes into contact with water, hence helping to break down whatever that is clogging the toilet.
+Just like baking soda and vinegar, it creates a fizzy reaction when it comes into contact with water, helping to break down whatever is clogging the toilet.

 You should therefore make sure the toilet bowl is ¼ full of water, preferably warm water.
-If Epsom salt is not available just go with the common table salt.
+If Epsom salt is not available, go with the common table salt.

-Mix about and 1 cup of table salt and 6 cups of hot water and dump in a bowl that has been completely drained.
+Mix about 1 cup of table salt and 6 cups of hot water and dump into a bowl that has been completely drained.
 It is important to have the bowl drained so that the solution acts on the clog directly.

 how to unclog-a-toilet-without-a-plunger

-This might look like a drastic move but most often than not, it is the correct one.
-Sometimes even when you have a plunger, the clog won’t go away and you are left with no option than to remove the toilet.
+This might look like a drastic move, but most often than not, it is the correct one.
+Sometimes even when you have a plunger, the clog won’t go away, and you are left with no option but to remove the toilet.
 Removing a toilet is a rather simple process.

-• Check on either side of your toilet base and you will see two bolts.
+• Check on either side of your toilet base; you will see two bolts.
 If they are covered with plastic caps, pry them off with a flathead screwdriver.

 • Using an adjustable spanner, loosen the nuts from the bolts and take them out.